Noether's theorems and the energy-momentum tensor in quantum gauge theories: Application to physical gauge theories

 where $B_a$ are Lagrange multiplier fields and $c_a$ and $\bar{c}_a$ are the Faddeev-Popov ghosts.
 Unlike with QED, a gluon mass cannot be introduced to QCD without breaking renormalizability~\cite{Salam:1962aq,Boulware:1970zc}, so I will not consider a gluon mass term here.
 The different representations of the gauge-covariant derivative are:

 and the gluon field strength tensor is:

 Here, $T_a$ are the generators of the color $\mathfrak{su}(3,\mathbb{C})$ algebra and $f_{abc}$ are the totally antisymmetric structure constants defined by:

 Because gauge-fixing terms are present, the QCD Lagrangian is not gauge-invariant.
-However, it is invariant instead under the larger Becchi-Rouet-Stora-Tyutin (BRST) transformation group~\cite{Becchi:1974md,Becchi:1975nq,Tyutin:1975qk}.
+However, it is invariant instead under the larger Becchi-Rouet-Stora-Tyutin (BRST) transformation group~\cite{Becchi:1974md,Becchi:1975nq,Tyutin:1975qk}, which allows for simple proofs of Ward identities and ensures renormalizability of the theory~\cite{Collins:1984xc}.
 The infinitesimal actions of these transformations on the fields in the QCD Lagrangian are~\cite{Becchi:1974md,Becchi:1975nq,Tyutin:1975qk,Kugo:1979gm}:

 where $\delta\lambda$ is a Grassmann number valued parameter.
 Since $c_a$ is also Grassmann number valued, this effectively transforms the quark and gluon fields in the same manner as an infinitesimal gauge transformation.
 It is also straightforward to see that such a transformation leaves Eq.~(\ref{eqn:lagrangian:QCD}) invariant.
 (For a full explication of the formalism, see Ref.~\cite{Kugo:1979gm}.)